OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/kubernetes-object-status/index.md

 Kubernetes Object status is available for these steps.

-* Deploy raw Kubernetes YAML
+* Deploy Kubernetes YAML
+* Deploy with Kustomize
-* Deploy Kubernetes containers (except for the Blue/Green deployment strategy)
+* Configure and apply Kubernetes resources (except for the Blue/Green deployment strategy)
-* Deploy Kubernetes config map resource
+* Configure and apply a Kubernetes ConfigMap
-* Deploy Kubernetes secret resource
+* Configure and apply a Kubernetes Secret
-* Deploy Kubernetes ingress resource
+* Configure and apply a Kubernetes Ingress
-* Deploy Kubernetes service resource
+* Configure and apply a Kubernetes Service

 Object status is disabled for all steps added before the feature was introduced and enabled by default in all the new steps added later.